What is Xero?

 Xero is a cloud-based accounting software formed in New Zealand created to support small and medium sized businesses.

 It has been keeping the other major accounting software companies (like SAGE, Freeagent and QuickBooks) on their toes since 2006.
 Whether you are a start-up, established chain of businesses or manufacturer, the Xero software has a strong accounting solution proposition with numerous accounting features, reports, over 800 app integrations and offers unlimited usage.
-It offers SME’s ability to transform the way they do business by having more ownership and control over their finances, reduce paperwork and streamline processes.
+It offers SME’s the ability to transform the way they do business by having more ownership and control over their finances, reducing paperwork and streamlining processes.